mahsanghani/Scrimba_Frontend_Bootcamp/src/app/war/instructions.md

 # Challenge:
 - Display the final winner in the header at the top by replacing the text of the h2.

+# Challenge:
+- Change async operations below to use async/await instead of .then()